-belt means that now all auxiliary policemen and sworn-in air raid wardens (as well as the regular police force) will have the legal authority to command obedience to air raid and blackout instructions and will be able to swear out warrants and make arrests of violators of the blackout ordinance and every other civilian protection ordinance passed or to be passed by Town Council.
+of the Defense Corps.
+Blackout Arrests Official The official establishment of the Civilian Defense Corps in Greenbelt means that now all auxiliary policemen and sworn-in air raid wardens (as well as the regular police force) will have the authority to command obedience to air raid and blackout instructions and will be able to swear out warrants and make arrests of violators of the blackout ordinance and every other civilian protection ordinance passed or to be passed by Town Council.